Feature #1292: mdrun features to deprecate for 5.0

 It is not entirely obsolete - I've used it recently as an intermediate when converting LAMMPS trajectories to gromacs, the reason being that g96 has higher precision than both pdb and gro and therefore it is easier to reproduce results from other packages.
 And pdb does not have velocities of course.

-#21 Updated by Mark Abraham about 6 years ago
+#21 Updated by Mark Abraham over 6 years ago

 I have used g96 on occasion, and some users certainly do.
 I don't recall if -f .gro -ndec <whatever> is just as good, though.
 Given that the implementation for .g96 is of similar quality to that of .gro, I'm happy to keep it.
 I was against .g87 and .xyz mostly on grounds of implementation quality.